christina-ml/student-app-backend-nw-2023/README.md

 What is the difference between response.send("Hello world!") and the response.json?
 `Answer:` [http://expressjs.com/en/5x/api.html#req](http://expressjs.com/en/5x/api.html#req)

+Should we gitignore the .env file?
+`Answer:` Yes

 If the request gets an error, does it ever make it to the server or does it get an error before it gets to it?

 What if a request causes an error and express is no longer running?
 How are we going to handle this issue?

 ### Building routes
 why is it important to have a return inside of an if block when you already have a response?
 Is there a specific order we have to write our routes in our controllers?